agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

  All the big heads in big companies like Apple, Microsoft, Google are MBA degree holders, some with humble consulting beginnings.
-Management consulting is hyped by 80k for its [career capital](https://80000hours.org/career-reviews/management-consulting/).
+MC is hyped by 80k for its [CC](https://80000hours.org/career-reviews/management-consulting/).
 They seem to offer sufficient transferable skills.
 You actually work on different problems and become a generalist in an industry with quite some exit opportunities:

 >You can work in an industry you served as a consultant, venture
 >capital, private equity, policy/civil service, work on a “strategy
->team” for a company. -[Career Capital 80k-hours](https://80000hours.org/career-reviews/management-consulting/)
+>team” for a company. -[CC 80k-hours](https://80000hours.org/career-reviews/management-consulting/)

 >Although a significant portion of your time will be spent on
->preparing powerpoint presentations, email, and “grunt” tasks, such as
+>preparing PowerPoint presentations, email, and “grunt” tasks, such as
 >creating databases, junior consultants gain responsibility relatively
 >quickly, and work on solving challenging business problems.